zeke/s3-bucket-lister/README.md

-AWS Identity and Access Management (IAM) enables you to create multiple users within your AWS account,# S3 Bucket Lister
+# S3 Bucket Lister

 A CORS-friendly webservice for fetching S3 bucket contents as JSON(P).

 ## Usage

-Here are a few ways to get a file listing for bucket `loafer`:
+Here are a few ways to get a file listing for a bucket name "loafer":

 Browser:<br>
 [s3-bucket-lister.herokuapp.com/loafer](https://s3-bucket-lister.herokuapp.com/loafer)